VPAC/superlinux/supercomputingwithlinux.md

 **head and tail**

 The command `head` and `tail` print the first and last ten lines of a file by default.
 The standard syntax is `[command] [option] [file]`.
 The `head` command is often useful to determine what sort of file one is looking at, as comments are often contained in that area or to peek at a set of record titles.
-The `tail` command can be used when compiling programs to see the output in real-time, for example `tail -f compile.log`.
+The `tail` command can be used when compiling programs to see the output in real-time, for example `tail -F compile.log`.

 **uname**